MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 ### Installing specific packages

 You shouldn't need to install any individual packages into the `'{{ site.env_name }}'` environment.
-But for reference, you could install specific packages into the active environment
+But for reference, you could install specific packages into the active environment using from the command line (Anaconda Prompt on Windows or Terminal on MacOS):
-using:

 ```
 conda install package_name